 Auxiliary enterprises consist of revenues of the University's residence halls, meal services, parking services, arena events and miscellaneous.
 Revenue is recognized when the service is provided or the event occurs.
-Discounts given to target upper classmen to live on campus of \$1.9 million and \$1.5 million for 2019 and 2018, respectively, are included as a reduction to auxiliary enterprises revenue.
-Net room and board revenue included in this category was \$39.7 million and \$38.6 million for 2019 and 2018, respectively.
+Discounts given to target upper classmen to live on campus of \$1.3 million and \$1.9 million for 2020 and 2019, respectively, are included as a reduction to the transaction price for auxiliary enterprises.
+Net room and board revenue included in this category was \$33.3 million and \$39.7 million for 2020 and 2019, respectively.
+As a result of the COVID-19 pandemic the University refunded approximately \$10 million in room and board and parking charges in 2020.